pandas-dev/pandas/doc/source/10min.rst

 Viewing Data
 ------------

-See the :ref:`Basics section <basics>`
+See the :ref:`Basics section <basics>`.

-See the top & bottom rows of the frame
+Here is how to view the top and bottom rows of the frame:

 .. ipython:: python

    df.head()
    df.tail(3)

-Display the index, columns, and the underlying numpy data
+Display the index, columns, and the underlying NumPy data:

 .. ipython:: python